Did you know Later Bloomer started as a fitness blog?

 Some days I cope with pain and barely manage a little yoga or light weight training.
 I can only start from here and look forward to being fitter next year.
 “The journey of a thousand miles starts with a single step.”

 And each these late-blooming athletes started somewhere.
-Have they inspired you?
+How about you?